Questions? Call or text.

 1. Phone and device compatibility.
 We tested products for phone compatibility.
 In general, leading Bluetooth phones can stream from both Android and iPhone but they are only enabled for two-way phone calls (picks up your voice) for iPhone.

-Orka Two and Phonak Lumity are two notable exceptions.
+Sennheiser All Day Clear and Phonak Sphere are two notable exceptions.
 If you use an Android device you'll want to consider one of those two options.

 2. Consistent connection.
 We also looked for devices that hold a steady connection with your phone as you move around your home or life.